Australian Kelpie: Breed standards

 Robert Kaleski published the first standard for the Kelpie in 1904.
 The standard was accepted by leading breeders of the time and adopted by the Kennel Club of New South Wales.
 Contemporary breed standards vary depending on whether the registry is for working or show Kelpies.
 It is possible for a dog to both work and show, but options for competition in conformation shows might be limited depending on ancestry and the opinions of the kennel clubs or breed clubs involved.

 In Australia, there are two separate registries for Kelpies.
 Working Kelpies are registered with the Working Kelpie Council (WKC) and/or the Australian Sheepdog Workers Association.
 The WKC encourages breeding for working ability, and allows a wide variety of coat colours.
 Show Kelpies are registered with the Australian National Kennel Council, which encourages breeding for a certain appearance and limits acceptable colours.
-The wide standards allowed by the WKC mean that Working Kelpies do not meet the standard for showing.
+The wide standards allowed by the WKC mean that many Working Kelpies do not meet the standard for showing.

 In the US, the Kelpie is not recognised as a breed by the American Kennel Club (AKC).
 However, the United Kennel Club and the Canadian Kennel Club recognise the Kelpie and allow them to compete in official events.
 As of 2015, Australian Kelpies have been accepted by the AKC as Herding Dogs allowed to compete in AKC sanctioned Sheep Herding Trials.